 Section 5(a).
-Medical services and supplies provided by physicians and other health care professionals
+Medical Services and Supplies Provided by Physicians and Other Health Care Professionals

-Important things you should keep in mind about these benefits:

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - The calendar year deductible is \$700 per person regardless of enrollment tier and will not exceed more than \$1,400 combined per Self Plus One or \$1,400 combined for Self Plus Family. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You pay Diagnostic and treatment services Professional services of physiciansIn physician's office \$15 copayment per visit to your primary care physician Office medical consultationSecond surgical opinionAdvance care planning \$50 copayment per visit to a specialist Professional services of physiciansDuring a hospital stayIn a skilled nursing facility After satisfying the annual deductible, 30% coinsurance of our Plan allowance Professional services of physiciansIn an Urgent Care Center \$50 copayment per visit Telehealth Services MDLIVE Virtual Office Visit \$10 copayment per visit How to get started? • Sign in to www.optimahealth.com and select Access MDLIVE, or call 866-648-3638. • Have your Optima Health member ID number available to register.
+Important things you should keep in mind about these benef īts: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Plan physicians must provide or arrange your care. • A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. • The calendar year deductible is: \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. • Be sure to read Section 4, Your Costs for Covered Services , for cost-sharing works.
+Also, read Section 9 about coordinating be with Medicare.
+Benefit Description You pay After calendar year deductible Diagnostic and treatment services Professional services of physiciansIn physician's office \$15 copayment per visit to your primary care physician (No deductible) Office medical consultation \$50 copayment per visit to a specialist (No Second surgical opinion deductible) Advance care planning Professional services of physicians 30% coinsurance of our Plan allowance During a hospital stay • In a skilled nursing facility Professional services of physicians \$50 copayment per visit (No deductible) • In an Urgent Care Center Telehealth Services MDLIVE Virtual Office Visit \$10 copayment per visit (No deductible) How to get started? • Sign in to www.optimahealth.com and select Access MDLIVE, or call 866-648-3638. • Have your Optima Health member ID number available to register.
 Please note that you'll need to create an account for each covered member of your family over the age of two. • When you want to see a doctor, you can go online to request immediate access to a provider on-call via phone or schedule a time at your convenience.
 You can also get connected by calling 866-648-3638.

-Benefit Description You pay Lab, X-ray and other diagnostic tests Tests, such as: • Blood tests • Urinalysis Nothing if you receive these services during your office visit; otherwise after satisfying the annual deductible, 30% coinsurance of our Plan allowance Non-routine Pap tests Pathology X-rays Non-routine mammograms Ultrasound Electrocardiogram and EEG MRI, CAT Scans and PET Scans Note: Pre-authorization required.
-See Section 3, How you get care .
-After satisfying the annual deductible, 30% coinsurance of our Plan allowance Preventive care, adult Routine physical every year which includes: Nothing Routine screenings, such as: Total Blood Cholesterol Colorectal Cancer Screening, including Fecal occult blood test Sigmoidoscopy screening - every five years starting at age 50 Colonoscopy screening - every ten years starting at age 50 Well woman care, based on current recommendations such as: Cervical cancer screening (Pap smear) Human Papillomavirus (HPV) testing Chlamydia/Gonorrhea screening Osteoporosis screening Breast cancer screening Counseling for sexually transmitted infections Counseling and screening for human immune-deficiency virus.
-Contraceptive methods and counseling Screening and counseling for interpersonal and domestic violence.
-Nothing Routine mammogram - covered for women Nothing Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC) based on the Advisory Committee on Immunization Practices (ACIP) schedule.
-Nothing
+Benefit Description You pay After calendar year deductible

+Lab, X-ray and other diagnostic tests

+Tests, such as: 30% coinsurance of our Plan allowance

+Blood tests

+• Urinalysis

+Non-routine Pap tests

+Pathology

+• X-rays

+Non-routine mammograms

+• Ultrasound

+Electrocardiogram and EEG

+MRI, CAT Scans and PET Scans 30% coinsurance of our Plan allowance

+Note: Precertification required.
+See Section 3, How You Get Care.

+Preventive care, adult

+Routine physical every year which includes: Nothing (No deductible)

+Screenings, such as:

+Total Blood Cholesterol

+Depression

+• Diabetes

+High Blood Pressure

+• HIV

+Colorectal Cancer Screening

+Individual counseling on prevention and reducing health risks

+Well woman care, based on current recommendations such as: Nothing (No deductible)

+• Cervical cancer screening (Pap smear)

+Human Papillomavirus (HPV) testing

+Chlamydia/Gonorrhea screening

+Osteoporosis screening

+Breast cancer screening

+Annual counseling for sexually transmitted infections

+Annual counseling and screening for human immune-deficiency virus.

+Contraceptive methods and counseling

+Screening and counseling for interpersonal and domestic violence.

+Routine mammogram - covered for women Nothing (No deductible)

+Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC): based on the Advisory Committee on Immunization Practices (ACIP) schedule.
+Nothing (No deductible)